 Utah is now 0-4.
 They weren’t expected to be good, but if the offense doesn’t improve, confidence could start to get dangerously low which will impede development.
 Burke has a follow up appointment on Nov.
 11 to check on the progress of his broken hand.
 Utah will be crossing it’s collective fingers, hoping that Trey can get into action as soon as possible.

-Topics: Trey Burke
+Tags: Trey Burke